jacoblindev/jldev/docs/about/README.md

 >W.J.L Architects, Taiwan | _2011 - 2014_

 - Designed and Managed multiple public school and residential projects.
-- Engaging in developing, produce and deliver construction documents.
-Also, managing administration, zoning applications, building code reviews, and bid packages.
-- Responsible for managing nearly 30+ cases of old school renovation projects in the Taoyuan District.
+- Responsible for managing 30+ cases of old school renovation projects in the Taoyuan District.

 ### Junior Architectural Designer